Eaten Back to Life: Background and recording

 Cannibal Corpse formed in Buffalo, New York in 1988.
 With their debut, the band sought to further develop the extreme lyrics and imagery of other early death metal bands such as Carcass and Death.
 According to bassist Alex Webster: "We saw that a lot of bands in Florida seemed to have more of a darker, anti-religion thing going on [such as with Morbid Angel and Deicide], so we decided to do the gore thing with the art and lyrics."
 Founding guitarist Jack Owen half-joked that the album's song titles were conceived before the band had written any music.
 The band would record instrumental demo tapes that vocalist Chris Barnes would then take home and write lyrics to.
 Founding guitarist Bob Rusay composed the guitar riffs to "A Skull Full of Maggots."
 Drummer Paul Mazurkiewicz recalled: "It was just friends getting together playing music that we loved. [...]
 That's as simple as it was and that's how it starts: you're not thinking of anything in the future, you're just thinking, 'Let's get together, make some cool music that we enjoy.'
 When Cannibal formed we were definitely looking to take it to the next level, but we were still just playing music we liked."

 The album was recorded at Morrisound Recording in Tampa, Florida, where many other influential early death metal releases were produced.
 Webster specifically cited the band's appreciation of albums like Altars of Madness by Morbid Angel and Leprosy by Death as having inspired the choice of studio.
 They were able to make friends and connections within the burgeoning Tampa death metal scene and would ultimately relocate there.
-Webster and Mazurkeiwicz recorded bass and drum tracks simultaneously.
+Webster and Mazurkiewicz recorded bass and drum tracks simultaneously.
 Many songs were done in one take, as the band did not yet have the budget to spend long hours in the studio.

 Glen Benton of Deicide performs guest vocals on the tracks "Mangled" and "A Skull Full of Maggots."